BHPS+UKHLS (26 waves) Repeated Time Values Error in Stata

 On behalf of the Understanding Society User Support Team

-#11 Updated by Abigail Dumalus about 1 month ago
+#11 Updated by Abigail Dumalus 4 months ago

 Yes, I am especially interested in analysing life satisfaction and GHQ happiness.
 Thank you for sharing the relevant resources.